noahlearner/semrushapitutorial/README.md

-# SEMRUSH API Tutorial
+# Semrush API Tutorial
-In this tutorial we're going to setup a NODE.js script found here: https://gist.github.com/noahlearner/fd93496858f0953b150e01d829b57f31 that will request your website's competitors from semrush APIs found here: https://www.semrush.com/api-analytics/ and then write the results up into Google BigQuery.
+In this tutorial we're going to setup a NODE.js script found here: https://gist.github.com/noahlearner/fd93496858f0953b150e01d829b57f31 that will request your website's competitors from Semrush APIs found here: https://www.semrush.com/api-analytics/ and then write the results up into Google BigQuery.

 ## Code Setup Directions